We really love the word “challenge” – don’t we?

 Or you could even use another definition of “challenge”: “to order to halt and prove identity.”
 That’s what we do also, isn’t it?
 To hang with us, to go through our nutrition challenge, or our burpee challenge, or our push-up challenge or our sexy nightie challenge or whatever the hell it is, we are asking you to halt and prove your identity.
 Not in a “Hark, who goes there?” velvet coat in castle entrance sort of way (although that might be nice), but in a real “Who are you?” sort of way.

 And can you truly, honestly, right now answer that question?
-Who the fuck are you?
+Who are you?
 If not, maybe these challenges help you on your path to finding that answer …